LiamBa99/JavaCasinoApp/README.md

 - As a user, I want the option to load my previous balance, inventory of prizes, and current shop from a file.
 - As a user, I want the option to save my blackjack game state to a file.
 - As a user, I want the option to load my blackjack game state from a file.

+## Instructions for Grader

+- Instructions for adding multiple prizes to inventory
+  - Run the program
+  - Select the balance button
+  - add a large amount to your balance (50000 or so) by clicking submit
+  - return to home page by pressing home button
+  - press the prizes button
+  - click on any prizes to purchase the prize
+  - refresh the shop if you want to purchase more than the prizes that are available
+  - return to the home page
+  - click the inventory button to view all of your purchased prizes
+- Instructions for the first required action related to adding multiple prizes to inventory
+  - Run the program
+  - Click the balance button
+  - enter a non-negative number
+  - press the home button
+  - press the prizes button
+  - purchase as many prizes as you can afford
+  - press the home button
+  - press the inventory button
+  - press on any of the prizes you own to sell the prize
+- Instructions for the second required action related to adding multiple prizes to inventory
+  - Run the program
+  - click the balance button
+  - enter a non-negative number
+  - press the home button
+  - press the prizes button
+  - purchase as many prizes as you can afford
+  - press the home button
+  - press the inventory button
+  - press any of the subset buttons at the bottom of the page that matches any of your owned prizes
+  - observe the highlight on the matching prizes
+- Instructions for visual component of project
+  - Run the program
+  - Select the balance button
+  - add any positive amount to your balance
+  - return to home page by pressing the home button
+  - click the games button
+  - click the blackjack button
+  - input the amount of decks you want to use
+  - select your bet size (go big or go home)
+  - click submit
+  - press deal to start the game
+  - images of cards appear representing the cards you and the dealer were dealt
+  - hit or stand based on cards dealt
+  - more images of cards will appear.
+- Instructions for saving:
+  - Run the program
+  - Select the balance button and enter any positive amount to your balance
+  - observe your balance has increased by the corresponding amount
+  - press the home button
+  - press the prizes button
+  - purchase any prizes you would like
+  - press home button
+  - press inventory button
+  - observe the prizes you purchased are present
+  - press the home button
+  - press the save button
+- Instructions for loading
+  - (Assuming you've saved first)
+  - Press the balance button
+  - observe balance is 0
+  - press the home button
+  - press the inventory button
+  - observe inventory is empty
+  - press the home button
+  - press the load button
+  - press the balance button
+  - observe balance has changed to your saved amount
+  - press the home button
+  - press the inventory button
+  - observe your previously purchased prizes are present